schierlm/Oberon-extended-history/README.md

 # The Experimental Oberon Operating System
-Experimental Oberon is a revision of the FPGA Oberon operating system and its Oberon-07 compiler (www.projectoberon.com), containing a number of enhancements, including
+Experimental Oberon is a revision of the FPGA Oberon operating system and its compiler (www.projectoberon.com), containing a number of enhancements, including

-* Continuous fractional line scrolling with variable line spaces
+* Smooth line scrolling with variable line spaces
 * Multiple logical displays ("virtual displays")
 * Safe module unloading
 * System building and maintenance tools
-* An enhanced FPGA Oberon-07 compiler with various new features, including
+* A compiler for the Revised Oberon-2 programming language (implementing a strict superset of the Oberon-07 language) with various features, including
-  * Type-bound procedures (Oberon-2 style)
+  * Type-bound procedures
-  * Dynamic heap allocation procedure for fixed-length and open arrays (Oberon-2 style)
+  * Dynamic heap allocation procedure for fixed-length and open arrays
   * Numeric case statement
   * Exporting and importing of string constants
   * Forward references and forward declarations of procedures